 This isn’t the place to get all excited about your benefits.
 To convince a boss you need to face the stereotypes head on.
-If you ask to work remotely, here is a selection of what your employer may be thinking.
+If you ask for a flexible working arrangement, here is a selection of what your employer may be thinking.

 - You will be doing less work (remote workers are considered lazy, remember).

 - You will not be available when required (your physical presence is expected, even though you can give instructions over a video call).